nwtime/ntpwww/content/en/ntpfaq/NTP-s-config.md

 #### 6.1.3.2.
 How can I speed up initial Synchronization?

-As explained [earlier](NTP-s-algo.htm#Q-ALGO-BASIC-SYNC), several packet exchanges are needed before time can be corrected.
+[Several packet exchanges are needed](/ntpfaq/ntp-s-algo/#5121-how-is-time-synchronized) before time can be corrected.
 Therefore the obvious trick is to speed up packet exchanges.
-See [Q: 5.1.2.4.](NTP-s-algo.htm#Q-ALGO-SERVER-POLL) for a general discussion of the polling algorithm.
-In NTP version 4 a new keyword named `iburst` can be used to quickly set up the registers of the receive filter when they are empty.
+See [Q: 5.1.2.4.](/ntpfaq/ntp-s-algo/#5124-when-are-the-servers-polled) for a general discussion of the polling algorithm.
+The `iburst` keyword can be used to quickly set up the registers of the receive filter when they are empty.
 Typically this is true for a restart, or when the connection to a server was down for a longer period.
 When used, the data should be available within 30 seconds.

 If the local clock does not have a good estimate for the current time, using option `-g` on the command line may also speed up the time until `ntpd` sets the clock for the first time.
 Furthermore that option will also allow suspiciously huge initial correction.